ticho/blog_des_familles/README.md

 # Blog des familles

 This is our first encounter with Rails, we only use it to practice our database knowledge.
+We are creating a Facebook-like blog platform, with users, articles, categories, comments and likes functionalites.
+The tables and architecture are detailed below.

 ## Gems and Libraries
 - `ActiveRecord` library to manipulate an sqlite3 database, it comes along with Rails.